Aleksandr Arosev: Soviet official and diplomat

+Arrest and execution

 Arosev was arrested during the height of the Great Purge on 3 July 1937 after he went to see Nikolai Yezhov, whom he knew since the Civil War.
 During the investigation, in order to avoid torture, he signed all the confessions that the investigators demanded from him, but during the trial he retracted them, saying that he had given confessions under pressure.
 Arosev wrote multiple letters to his old friend Vyacheslav Molotov during this period pleading for him to intervene in his trial, however he never got any response.

 In 1938 he was sentenced to death by the Military Collegium of the Supreme Court of the USSR.
 On 10 February 1938 he was shot, together with Vladimir Antonov-Ovseenko.

 Aleksander Arosev was rehabilitated in 1956.

 Literary career

 Arosev started his writing career during his exiles.
 He made his debut in 1916 with the story "The Carpenters" and the poem "Beloshveyk".
 In 1917, Tvorchestvo magazine published several stories.
 In 1919 he became the editor of the provincial newspaper Znamya Revolyutsii, where he published his essays and stories.

 Most of his writings were about the revolutionary struggle against tsarism and Bolshevik heroism.
 He also wrote some children's books.
 Arosev worked with Alexander Voronsky in his magazine Krasnaya Nov and later for the magazine Novy Mir.
 Arosev was considered to be one of the most prominent proletarian writers in the RSFSR and many of his works were published widely in magazines until his arrest.
 However, after his rehabilitation, only one of his books was published,The White Ladder.